aws-samples/amazon-chime-pstn-audio-with-amazon-lex/README.md

 same => n,GotoIf($[${CALL_ROUTE} = CallAgent]?callAgent:disconnect)
 ```

 The Intent that was used is determined by a query from the PBX to the DynamoDB where the call information was stored.
 In this example, if the caller used `CheckBalance`, that information would be stored in the DynamoDB by the smaHandler Lambda and the call would be disconnected.
 However, if the caller used `TransferFunds`, they would be connected to an Agent.
-This is an exmaple of how the Lex Bot can be used for deflection in the case of self-service and intelligent routing when required.
+This is an exmaple of how the Amazon Lex Bot can be used for deflection in the case of self-service and intelligent routing when required.

-##### INVITE to Agent
+#### INVITE to Agent

 ```sip
 INVITE sip:rm68qs0l@173.25.202.6:50131;transport=ws SIP/2.0